lunven/SimGAN_sat_streak/README.md

  </p>

 # Generate synthetic images from real fits images
 It consists in artificially generating streaks which are then overlayed on real astronomical images.
+To get these backgrounds, fits images provided by
+LASTRO are used.
+They do not have any streak in them.
+These fits images are mosaics, of 16000 x 16000 pixels, composed of 32 blocks of 2000 x 4000 pixels separated by NaN values.

 The user needs to provide different parameters:
 * --i: path to the fits images
 * --o: beginning of the name given to the generated synthetic images, their targets and array indicating wether or not a streak is present in the image